coredns/coredns/plugin/atlas/README.md

 # Atlas

-Atlas is a SQL DB agnostic dns provider to store domain and record resources in a database.
+Atlas is a coredns SQL database plugin that stores zone and record resources in a relational database.

 It uses entgo.io as orm and [Ariga](https://ariga.io/) Atlas.